appanp/software-dev/01_terminology.md

 **Code Snippet**: A small piece of code used to illustrate a particular concept or technique.

 **DAST**: Dynamic Analysis for Security Testing, a type of security testing that uses automated tools to identify vulnerabilities in an application's code.
 Some of the open-source DAST tools are OWASP ZAP, Veracode SCA, and Burp Suite.
+This is a technique for testing web applications, mobile apps and APIs to identify vulnerabilities that can be exploited by attackers.

+- Gartner predicts that by 2026, 50% of large global enterprises will use DAST as part of their security testing processes.

 **DesignOps**: The intersection of design and operations, which aims to improve the efficiency and effectiveness of product development by integrating design thinking into the operational workflow.